-It is the responsibility of the GSD and AGSD to serve as a third party mediator and advisor between the administration of STIHL TIMBERSPORTS® and the Athletes.
-It is their objective to ensure fairness and safety to the highest standard for all STIHL TIMBERSPORTS® competitions and organized events.
-The GSD and the AGSD will participate in international planning calls and meetings, receive and relay input from Athletes and otherwise work for the overall advancement of STIHL TIMBERSPORTS® which includes but is not limited to:
+As Global Sports Directors, they serve as third-party mediators and advisors between the administration of STIHL TIMBERSPORTS® and the athletes.
+Their objective is to ensure fairness and safety to the highest standard for all STIHL TIMBERSPORTS® competitions and organized events.
+The GSDs participate in international planning calls and meetings, receive and relay input from athletes, and work for the overall advancement of STIHL TIMBERSPORTS®, which includes but is not limited to:

-- Certification of competition wood for fairness - Promotion of the understanding of the official rules and regulations - Serve as a neutral representative for all Athlete Appeals as detailed in the international STIHL TIMBERSPORTS® Rules - Confidential grievance acceptance and transmission - Attend STIHL TIMBERSPORTS® events to assist with on-site activations, and logistical execution.
+- Certification of competition wood for fairness - Promotion of the understanding of the official rules and regulations - Serve as a neutral representative for all Athlete Appeals as detailed in the international STIHL TIMBERSPORTS® Rules. - Confidential grievance acceptance and transmission - Attend STIHL TIMBERSPORTS® events to assist with on-site activations, and logistical execution.

-Only the international STIHL TIMBERSPORTS is allowed to define national and international Sports Directors.
+Only the international STIHL TIMBERSPORTS\ is allowed to define national and international Sports Directors.
 Like a Judge the Global Sports Directors are completely independent.